hungthinh03/friend-management-system/README.md

    - **API name**: /blockUpdates
    - **Method**: POST
    - **Description**: User A blocks user B
-      - **Note**: If user B follows user A, they are removed.
-They cannot follow or add each other as friends if not already friends.
+      - **Note**: Any follows between user A and user B are removed.
+They cannot follow or add each other as friends if not already
    - **JSON request**:
      ```json
      {